 Members are expected to keep their membership file consistent with the site objectives and look.

 4.1 User Names: Members shall select and retain one "user name" and one member file at BPDFamily.com for the duration of their membership.
 Names should be of good taste - suggestive or vulgar names will be removed.
+Proper names are not allowed (e.g., your name, your partners names, any third party name).
 Changing user names and opening multiple memberships causes confusion for readers.
 Names are not to be changed to reflect different moods or outlooks or circumstances.
 It is recognized that there are times when it is prudent to change user names (e.g., to preserve real life confidentiality).
 When a user name change is necessary, the staff must be notified prior to the change for the account to be in good standing.

 4.2 Avatars and Signature Boxes: You may select any of the 600 pre-approved avatars accessible from your profile page.
 Custom avatars may also be used but are subject to approval.
 Photos of human faces are not permitted.
 Given the difficult nature of the subject matter, members are encouraged to use light, upbeat avatars.

-Signature boxes are limited to text only (200 characters, 8 pt font in black or navy).
+Signature boxes are limited to text only (200 characters, 8 pt font in black).
 The content is subject to approval.
 Given the difficult nature of the subject matter, members are encouraged to use inspirational and motivational signatures.
-The only graphics that may appear in signature boxes are official ambassador badges (for ambassadors only), and the stock "outreach" badge (available to all members).
+The only graphics that may appear in signature boxes are official staff badges (for ambassadors only).

 4.3 Single Account Only: Each member may register one (1) account and user id.
 If you cannot access your membership, and the "Forgot your Password" function does not resolve the access, please contact us here and we will resolve this for you.
 Please do not open up a second account.